 photo: Lunar New Year Festival

-What is the Year of the Rooster?
+What is Year of the Dog?

 photo: Vietnamese American Youth Alliance of San Diego